iambenkis/ReactJs-Restaurant-App-/README.md

 # Benkis Restaurant

-> This project I did after the introduction of the React Routingk.
-The main goal of this project is to show the understanding of the benefits of Routing and how it works with React components.
+> I did  this project after the introduction of the React Routing.
+The main goal of this project is to show the understanding of Routing and how it works with React components.

 ![screenshot](./resto.png)